-6.3.2.5 INTERNAL CONTROL PROCEDURES PUT IN PLACE WITHIN RUBIS AND ITS SUBSIDIARIES
+INTERNAL CONTROL PROCEDURES PUT IN PLACE WITHIN RUBIS AND ITS SUBSIDIARIES

 Internal control procedures are defined by the Management and implemented by them and the management bodies of the subsidiaries, taking into account the specific characteristics of the Group's structure and business.
-These are described in chapter 4, section 4.2 and were the subject of a detailed presentation given by Management to the Accounts and Risk Monitoring Committee and to the Supervisory Board.
+These are described in chapter 4, section 4.2 of the 2016 Registration Document and were the subject of a detailed presentation given by Management to the Accounts and Risk Monitoring Committee and to the Supervisory Board.